 The coupling of WKU student teachers, the community, and ESL students provide not only the opportunity to establish relationships, but to develop compassion for different cultures, and nurture the discipline and confidence that results from both learning and teaching an instrument.
 During these current fiscally challenging times, the arts and humanities suffer funding cuts.
 However, it is the arts and humanities that provide the foundation for a well-rounded education.
+Contact Ching-Yi to find out how you can be involved with this project!

 Make a tax-deductible donation to this Project